-YOTA in the Americas currently sponsors two events for young hams each year:
+YOTA in the Americas currently sponsors or participates in three events for young hams each year:

 We also promote other youth activities in the Americas on our site.
 If you know of one we don't have listed, please let us know!

 Foundation for Amateur Radio Scholarship Applications Now Being Accepted

 The Foundation for Amateur Radio, Inc. will be administering the scholarships listed below for the upcoming academic year, ranging from $500 to $20,000 each.
 All applicants must meet the following minimum requirements:

 - Hold a valid US or foreign amateur radio license

 - Be enrolled, or have been accepted for enrollment, at an accredited university, college, or technical/trade school